 Many have already noticed that humankind has reached a point where our mindset will lead to our own destruction.
-Time has come to understand that and take action to lead us into a better evolution.
-Art can be a tool for understanding the shifts in consciousness which humankind has been through and show us how we should reach a new understanding collectively that will lead to our own saving through a new evolution of consciousness.
+Time has come to realize this and take action, to lead us into a better evolution.
+Art can be a tool for comprehending the shifts in consciousness which humankind has been through and show us how we should reach a new understanding collectively, one that can lead us to salve ourselves from destruction through a new evolution of consciousness.

-During the Renaissance, art helped humans to evolve their consciousness with the perception of space and the creation of perspective.
-Before that we only had the conception of picturing things in two dimensions, man was bonded with nature.
-With perspective a whole new mental era awakened in man’s mind, space was abstracted and thought of in three dimensions.
-This knowledge began separating man from nature by creating individual identity through Reason.
-That was a great shift in consciousness that lead to the evolution from the magical/mythical way of thinking to the mental age.
+This new knowledge began separating man from nature by creating individual identity through Reason, and this great shift in consciousness lead to the evolution from the magical/mythical conception of things to the mental age.
 Art was the perfect tool for the collective sharing of that understanding.

-When we begin to take things from the world and put them in another context created by our minds we become detached from it.
+When we begin to perceive things in a context created by our minds we become detached from it.
 We order and frame things to understand them according to a mental system.
-Art, History, Time, Space, all are conceptions created by our minds to order and share understandings so we can evolve.
-But we have seen that this way of thinking has taken us to a crisis, where anxiety and destruction is close in our destiny.
-We can change that if we see that intellectualization has taken us apart from nature, the original force, and lead us to a separation from spirit that is what fulfills us integrally .
+Art, History, Time, Space, are all conceptions created by our minds to order and share a common understanding so we can evolve.
+But we have seen that this way of thinking has brought us to a crisis, where anxiety and destruction isn’t far.
+But we can change that if we realize intellectualization has taken us apart from nature, the original force, and lead us to a separation from spirit, what originally fulfills us integrally .

-If we take a step back to see that all the basic building blocks of our knowledge are but conceptions created to construct a collective understanding, if we detach ourselves from this context, we can see that everything is spaceless and atemporal, and become awakened.
+If we take a step back to see that all the basic building blocks of our knowledge are but conceptions created to construct a collective understanding, if we detach ourselves from this context, we can see that everything is spaceless and atemporal, and awaken to evolve.

-Modern times are times of great anxiety, the great world wars made us see that something was wrong with our way of thinking.
-This was represented in the arts with Modernist movements that tried to dissolve everything we already knew to create new understandings.
-The will to dissolve everything was also reflected in Science with Quantum Physics, the study of the micro parts of our universe.
+Modern times are times of great anxiety, the great world showed us that something was wrong with our way of thinking.
+Artist of the Modernist movements expressed this feeling of the times as they tried to dissolve everything we knew as pictorial representation and create new understandings of space and time.
+Their will to dissolve everything was also a feeling reflected in Science with Quantum Physics, the study of the micro parts of our universe.

 Art is a marvelous tool to show us what is behind rationality by using it do so.
 Early Realism brought the idea of man in space by picturing sublime landscapes, it brought the feeling of man alone in space, longing for something.
+But what?
 That was the birth of the notion of time based on man’s experience of the soul.
-Time was experienced spiritually instead of rationally.
+Before, time was experienced spiritually instead of rationally.
 It was not measured or abstracted but felt.

 Man’s first sensation of time came from the earth’s movements of the night sky that were measured to order and understand the rhythm and dynamics of nature.
 The dualization of time (night/day) brought to the dualization of space (near/far).
 Space was then created by our notion of time.
 For example, the time it takes to go from one place to another.
 So in this way the progressive, spatial, notion of time came to be.

 Einstein began to overcome the dualism of space and time by presenting them as a space-time continuum on his Theory of Relativity, where matter and energy are different manifestations of the same thing.
-Everything is made of the same thing, energy.
+Everything is made of energy.
 Quantum Theory later showed that particles behave in a different way when in the presence of an observer.
-So we come to the conclusion that we can change matter just by focusing our attention.
-That means the way we perceive things determines the way we see our own reality.
+So we have come to the conclusion that we can change matter just by focusing our attention.
+That means the way we perceive things determines the way we see reality.

 When we realized that time as we know it is an invention we began to see it as intensity.
 Jung acknowledged the existence of “parallel universes” in his theory of Archetypes, which underlie a synchronicity of time.
 Archetypes personify the instinctual characters of the primitive psyche, the invisible roots of consciousness.
 They are an eternal presence and it depends if consciousness sees it or not.
 They exist before time, so they are time-free.